RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 Note: See the [setup guide](https://github.com/RobPavey/wikitree-sourcer/blob/main/docs/contributors/setup_guide.md) for details of setting up your local repository and build environment before starting on adding a new site.

-The time taken to add support for a new site varies a lot based on the complexity of the site, the experience or the developer etc. With testing and debugging it usually takes Rob 4-15 days to add a site.
+The time taken to add support for a new site varies a lot based on the complexity of the site, the experience of the developer etc. With testing and debugging it usually takes Rob 4-15 days to add a site.
+The way Sourcer works means that it is not just a matter of scraping the data from the page since the search and narrative support requires interpreting the data.

 ## Work in the develop branch in your fork when adding a new site